 Thunder Bucks is the most convenient and worry free way to take care of your food needs while on campus.
-Thunder Bucks can be used at any of the CSU-Pueblo dining locations including La Cantina, the Pavilion, Coffee Cart and the Columbine Cafe.
+Thunder Bucks can be used at any of the Colorado State University-Pueblo dining locations including La Cantina, the Pavilion, Coffee Cart and the Columbine Cafe.
 A 10% discount is given at the cash register.
 As an added bonus, you’re not taxed on your purchases!

 Purchase your Thunder Bucks at Auxiliary Services located in OUC Room 102.
 Thunder Bucks is neither transferable nor refundable and expires at the end of the academic year.
 There is a $10.00 minimum to purchase Thunder Bucks.

 *There has been some confusion with the switch of fiesta cash and bookstore bucks being combined into Thunder Bucks.
 The money that is attached to your meal plan is called FLEX POINTS.
 It is not Thunder Bucks.
 It can be used in Food Services areas ONLY!
 It cannot be used in the bookstore, vending machines, or the laundry machines.

 The staff of the Center for Academic Enrichment is committed to assisting you in your academic life.
 Our programs are designed to help you with you career decisions as well as tutoring and labs.
 Some of our programs include: